June 13, 2020 [Saturday]

 (3) Staff Ride: The Defense of the Union Center, Col. Doug Douds (U.S. Army War College)

 Battlefield staff rides are a method of educating leaders.
-What participants on staff rides must achieve is what German military theorist Karl von Clausewitz defined as critical analysis: determine the facts, establish cause and effect, and analyze the results.
+What participants on staff rides must achieve is what German military theorist Karl von Clausewitz defined as critical analysis: Determine the facts, establish cause and effect, and analyze the results.
 In more simple terms, they must figure out the what, the so what, and the now what.
 What happened, what did it mean then, and what does it mean today?
-This is a three hour staff ride that uses the fighting in and around Little Round Top.
-It involves less than one mile of walking.
-We will make approximately five stops.
-Along the way, we will talk about the issues of inner rings, culture, the human element, the power of narrative, bias, and more.
-While this day will include history and leadership, our success will be determined as much by me as by your interaction, engagement, and sharing.

 This special evening tour of the Gettysburg battlefield for youth attendees under the age of 18 and their families will focus on the letters of soldiers who fought here and discuss how they expressed their varied experiences of battle through writing.
 The tour will make several stops along the battlefield and will feature several group discussions of soldiers’ letters.
 This special tour will offer our youngest attendees a forum to learn, ask questions, and talk about the battle of Gettysburg and the Civil War with Peter Carmichael and other young people in a smaller and more intimate forum, as well as to explore first-hand the actual battlefield sites discussed in the soldiers’ writings.

 *For children and teens under 18 years of age and their families